 I’m having an issue with Cheyletiella mites infesting my hay and bothering my rabbits.
 Do you have something I can use to treat our pens and I’d like something safe enough to use on their feed hay too.

-Cheyletiella mites are known to infest dogs, cats and rabbits and can thrive in hay.
+Cheyletiella mites are known to infest dogs, cats and rabbits and can thrive in hay, around the home and eventually inside living areas.
 We have a couple of treatments that will be safe enough to use in their pens, even on the hay they eat.

 BEST MITE SPRAY FOR HAY, GRASS OR OTHER PET FOOD ^